Daniel1004K/taxi-service-app/README.md

 Allows access only to authorized drivers, also provides the ability to register new ones.

 This project follows the rules of N-tier Architecture and SOLID.
-Has DAO, SERVICE and CONTROLLER layers and uses custom Injector class and Logger.
+Has DAO, SERVICE and CONTROLLER layers and uses custom implementation of dependency injection principle by field and Logger.
   ## Architecture layers
 - **DAO** -  It communicates with the Database and handles the persisting of our data.
 - **Service**  - The program's business processed  here.